 The Australian construction industry is diverse and the potential for waste or inefficiency manifests itself in multiple ways.
 We are not learning from previous mistakes, and there is an increasing disconnect between different project elements and between different project stakeholders.
 The Warren Centre’s IP30: Infrastructure Productivity Project seeks to respond to this challenge, identifying key actions, processes and protocols which can make a difference, and ultimately developing programs to implement them.

-Throughout 2015 The Warren Centre has been holding IP30: Infrastructure Productivity seminars, bringing together key Australian infrastructure stakeholders to discuss the scope of the problem and the possible solutions.
-The next event is on Thursday 29 October.
+Throughout 2015 The Warren Centre held IP30: Infrastructure Productivity seminars, bringing together key Australian infrastructure stakeholders to discuss the scope of the problem and the possible solutions.

 Sources of Waste